Should I Accept the Plea Bargain in My Sacramento Criminal Case?

 In light of this, our Sacramento criminal defense lawyers will generally only recommend accepting a plea bargain when your odds of winning at trial are slim.
 This is not a simple assessment to make, as the prosecution often offers generous plea bargains when its case has a major but undisclosed weakness.
 Your attorney will need to find any discrepancy between the deal you were offered and deals for cases similar to yours, which may require him to consult with other attorneys.
 A major discrepancy may signal a major weakness in the prosecution’s case, in which case your attorney may advise you to call the prosecution’s bluff and either hold out for a better deal or go to court to try and try to avoid the charges entirely.

 Knowing when and when not to accept a plea bargain is just one of the many skills our experienced Sacramento criminal defense lawyers have.
 Your defense attorney will be able to tell you when to take a plea, when to wait for another deal, and when to take your chances at trial.
 Having an experienced defense attorney on your side now is key to getting the best possible outcome to your case.
-Call Sacramento criminal defense attorney Param Pabla today for a free consultation.
+Call Sacramento criminal defense attorney Param Pabla today for a consultation.